top of page

 1. Performance problems are rarely about ability

 They’re about how thinking, attention, and preparation change under pressure.
+You already have the skill.
+What changes is access to it.

 2. What works in theory must hold in real conditions